DohaRagab1/WeatherForecasting/README.md

 ### App.py
 This is the main python file that deploys the model.
 It creates the Flask app and defines the different routes.
 It loads the model and get the predictions from it.
 It also preprocesses and postprocesses the data before and after sending to the model.

+### Collecting Data from ERA5.py
+This script file collects data through CDS API.
+It then preprocesses the collected data and convert it the 7 required features.
+You just specify your own key and the required data range to download, considering the request size in the free limit.

+### Weather Forecasting Data.ipynb
+This notebook is the whole work performed on the data, starting from the analysis and understanding the data to data preprocessing, and finishing with modelling and evaluation.

 ### Templates Folder
 It contains different html files to make a friendly user interface for each stage.